gvegayon/parallel/papers/stata-journal/comments_to_reviewer.md

 > Since the Stata path is stored in `c(sysdir_stata)', is the purpose for this to allow users to point at different versions of Stata that would be launched from the master process?
 It might be useful to provide some type of example (even hypothetical) to illustrate the use case for this option.

 *   We have seen in the past that the stata path is not there... and it can sometimes be different for mac os.
 Clarified.

 > Why would end users use this subcommand versus : di c(processors)?
 It might be more useful if there was a command that returned something  analogous to a configuration file that users could call to get more information than they would by just displaying creturn values.

-*   Only on Stata/MP can you query this (with c(c(processors_mach))
+*   Only on Stata/MP can you query this (with c(processors_mach))

 > It seems like parallel is based on row-wise operations.
 What if a user wanted to parallelize execution over the columns (e.g., variables)?
 The use case that I am  thinking about here is data cleaning where someone may want to implement the same set of code to clean many variables.
 Rather than looping over the variable names, would it be possible to parallelize the operations over the columns instead of the rows in the data object?

-*   Sure, you can create your own implementation of parallel that does that.
+*   This is technically possible, but currently difficult.
 We will add it to the wish list.

-*   Add a short paragrpah of the API
+*   Added a short paragrpah of the API

 > I think it could be useful to discuss why the programs and mata objects get handled this way.
 I'm not exactly sure why the program names would need to be passed in the manner specified below (assuming those programs are found on the user's ADOPATH.
 If this is more intended to reference something defined in the local directory, it would definitely be helpful to clarify that since it could have some fairly bizarre effects if a user calls one program that has dependencies on several others that they are unaware of.
 The Mata issue seems a bit more problematic since I imagine there are a fair number of mata libraries that make use of pointers in their functions/objects.
 It might be good to connect with some of the folks at Stata to see what happens when a single machine runs multiple instances of Stata and each instance has access to the same Mata libraries and calls some function that uses pointers in both instances.